-The terminology referencing personal protective equipment (PPE) was changed in 2012 by NFPA.
+The terminology referencing personal protective equipment (PPE), and electrical PPE, was changed in 2012 by NFPA.
 What had previously been referred to as FR (flame resistant) clothing is now called Arc Rated or AR.

-The reason for the change is that all clothing with an arc rating (AR) is flame resistant (FR) but not all FR clothing has an Arc Rating.
+The reason for the change is that all clothing with an arc rating (AR) is flame resistant (FR) but not all FR clothing has an Arc Rating or is certified according to Arc Flash suit standards.
 FR doesn’t have any standards applying to any particular hazard.

 FR was traditionally believed to be generically protective from flame at some level but this is not the case for some fabrics.
 AR indicates that a garment has an arc rating and the level of protection has been determined through testing.

 Fabrics for personal protective garments are put through a Vertical Flame Test to measure and observe the response of materials to heat and flame under controlled conditions.